 There are advantages and disadvantages to every type of commercial roofing system.
-This article will give you an overview of the most widely used types of roofs so that you can make a more informed decision.
+This article will give you an overview of the most widely used types of roofs so that you can make more informed decisions on your commercial roofing types.

-Flat roofs are a very common type of roof for commercial buildings.
+Flat roofs are one of the most common types of roof for commercial buildings.

-Owners have a variety of roofing materials to choose from – rubber rolled roofing, EPDM, TPO, bitumen and modified bitumen.
+Owners have many types of flat roofing materials and membranes to choose from – rubber rolled roofing, EPDM, PVC, TPO, bitumen, modified bitumen and built-up roofing.

 Air conditioners can be moved from the ground to the roof.
 Solar panels and satellite dishes are easier to install on flat roofs than on pitched ones.
 These items are then less obvious from the curb or parking lot.

-Maintenance and drain cleaning is easier on flat roofs since workmen can walk easily and safely.
+Maintenance and drain cleaning is easier on flat roofs since workmen can walk easily and safely, regardless of weather conditions.

 Low-sloped roofs are often found on factories, warehouses, apartment buildings and other industrial buildings.
 They may first appear to be flat but they actually have a slight pitch.